apache/apisix/doc/plugins/response-write.md

 [中文](response-rewrite-cn.md)
 # response-rewrite

+response rewrite plugin, rewrite the content from upstream.

+senario:
-response rewrite plugin, can set `Access-Control-Allow-*` series field to support CORS(Cross-origin resource sharing) .
+1、can set `Access-Control-Allow-*` series field to support CORS(Cross-origin Resource Sharing) .

-also we can set customized `body` as output content.
+2、we can set customized `status_code` and `Location` field in header to achieve redirect, you can alse use `redirect` plugin if you just want a redirect function.

 ### Parameters
 |Name    |Required|Description|